-AM1340 Hoisting Math Fundamentals
+AM1341 Hoisting Math Fundamentals

-- Demonstrate knowledge of mathematical concepts in the performance of trade practices. - Demonstrate knowledge of mathematics as a critical element of the trade environment. - Demonstrate knowledge of solving mathematical word problems. - Demonstrate knowledge of mathematical principles for the purposes of problem solving, job and materials estimation, measurement, calculation, system conversion, diagram interpretation and scale conversions, formulae calculations, and geometric applications.
+- Demonstrate knowledge of mathematical concepts in the performance of trade practices. - Demonstrate knowledge of mathematics as a critical element of the trade environment. - Solve mathematical word problems. - Demonstrate knowledge of mathematical principles for the purposes of problem solving, job and materials estimation, measurement, calculation, system conversion, diagram interpretation and scale conversions, formulae calculations, and geometric applications.